go-skynet/.github/profile/README.md

 Welcome to the go-skynet's org!

 Go-skynet is a community-driven organization created by [mudler](https://github.com/mudler/).
-It is meant as a golang developer collective that share interests for AI and see flourish the AI ecosystem also in the Golang language.
+It is meant as a golang developer collective for people who share interest for AI and want to help to see flourish the AI ecosystem also in the Golang language.

 go-skynet goal is to enable anyone democratize and run AI locally.